-DTS:X was introduced back in January, with a focus on home cinema use and then subsequently targeted at cinema chains at CinemaCon in April.
-Dolby Atmos conversely started life in the cinema before heading to the home.
+DTS:X was introduced back in January 2015, with its initial focus on home cinema use.
+It subsequently rolled out into cinemas.
+This is the opposite approach to its rival Dolby Atmos, which started life in the cinema before heading into the home.

 But what exactly is DTS:X?
 And what do you need to take advantage of it in the home?
 Allow us to explain…

 What is DTS:X?

 DTS:X is an object-based audio codec, which aims to create a multi-dimensional sound that “moves around you like it would in real life”.

 You may think that sounds a lot like Dolby Atmos, and you’d be right.
 But where DTS:X differs lies in the required speaker configuration.